67272-App-Design-Dev/PATS_API/README.md

 * adv_serializers -- a more advanced version of the prior branch

+* serializers-fastjson -- similar to the serializers branch, it uses Netflix's `fast_jsonapi` gem for significant performance improvements

+* adv_serial_fastjson -- likewise, a more advanced version of the prior branch using the `fast_jsonapi` gem

 * cors -- allowing for cross origin resource sharing

 * filtering -- this version adds flexibility to the API allowing us to filter and order results as needed